-Section 5.05.
+Section 5.04.
 Operators.
 Each Member agrees to ensure that any operators of its Participating Vessels fully comply with the obligations and restrictions set forth in this Agreement.
-Each Member further agrees to accept responsibility hereunder for the actions of any such operators that result in a violation of this Agreement.
+Each Member further agrees to accept responsibility hereunder for the actions of any such operators that result in a violation of this

-Section 5.06.
+1 Agreement.
+2 Section 5.05.
 Designated Landing and Departure Ports.
-To enable the Members and the Manager to monitor, observe and verify catches, each Member agrees that each of its Participating Vessels will only offload fish in, and depart to fish from, the designated ports as follows ("Remote" locations are noted.):

-- 1. Portland Harbor, Portland, ME

-- 2. Port Clyde Harbor, Port Clyde ME (Remote)

-- 3. Cape Porpoise Harbor, Kennebunkport, ME (Remote)

-- 4. Kennebunkport Harbor, Kennebunkport, ME (Remote)

-- 5. Sebasco Harbor, Phippsburg, ME (Remote)

-- 6. Boothbay Harbor, Boothbay Harbor ME (Remote)

-- 7. Cundys Harbor, Harpswell, ME (Remote)

-- 8. Camp Ellis, Saco, ME (Remote)

-- 9. South Bristol, ME (Remote)

-- 10. Five Islands, ME (Remote)

-- 11. Bass Harbor, ME (Remote)

-- 12. Gloucester Harbor, Gloucester, MA (Remote)

-- 13. Saco, ME (Remote)

-- 14. Portsmouth, NH (Remote)

-- 15. Boston, MA (Remote)
+To enable the 3 Members and the Manager to monitor, observe and verify catches, each 4 Member agrees that each of its Participating Vessels will only offload fish 5 6 in, and depart to fish from, the designated ports as follows ("Remote" locations are noted.): 7 locations are noted.).
+8 1.
+Portland Harbor, Portland, ME 9 2.
+Port Clyde Harbor, Port Clyde ME (Remote) 10 3.
+Cape Porpoise Harbor, Kennebunkport, ME (Remote) 11 4.
+Kennebunkport Harbor, Kennebunkport, ME (Remote) 12 5.
+Sebasco Harbor, Phippsburg, ME (Remote) 13 6.
+Boothbay Harbor, Boothbay Harbor ME 14 7.
+Cundys Harbor, Harpswell, ME (Remote) 15 8.
+Camp Ellis, Saco, ME (Remote) 16 9.
+South Bristol, ME (Remote) 17 10.
+Five Islands, ME (Remote) 18 11.
+Bass Harbor, ME (Remote) 19 12.
+Gloucester Harbor, Gloucester, MA 20 13.
+Newburyport, MA 21 14.
+Saco, ME (Remote) 22 15.
+Portsmouth, NH (Remote) 23 16.
+Boston, MA (Remote) 24 25 26 Section 5.06.

-Section 5.07.
 Landing Port Exceptions.
-Landings in ports other than those listed in Section 5.06 are permitted on a temporary, case-by-case basis, subject to prior approval of the Manager; provided, that the Manager determines that the excepted landing will not impair effective enforcement and monitoring of the Sector and this Agreement.
-Such exceptions may be granted at the discretion of the Manager with GARFO OLE approval of the issue prompting the exemption request.
-Exemptions may be granted due to weather, safety concerns, equipment malfunction, or family emergency.
-For the purposes of this paragraph, landing port exceptions that are of a significant or prolonged nature, would include, but not be limited to, more than two exceptions per month for a vessel, or if the timeframe for any such exception is greater than two days.
+Landings in ports other than those 27 listed in Section 5.06 are permitted on a temporary, case-by-case basis, subject 28 29 to prior approval of the Manager; provided, that the Manager determines that the excepted landing will not impair effective enforcement and monitoring of 30 the Sector and this Agreement.
+Such exceptions may be granted at the 31 discretion of the Manager with GARFO OLE approval of the issue prompting 32 the exemption request.
+NOAA will be contacted by phone to obtain approval.
+33 Exemptions may be granted due to weather, safety concerns, equipment 34 malfunction, or family emergency.
+For the purposes of this paragraph, landing 35 port exceptions that are of a significant or prolonged nature, would include, but 36 37 not be limited to, more than two exceptions per month for a vessel, or if the timeframe for any such exception is greater than two days.
+38 inheriance for any such exception is greater than two days.
+39 Section 5.07.

-Section 5.08.
 Advanced Notice of Offloading.
-Consistent with the requirements of Section 6.01, vessels shall notify the Sector Manager through the vessel's Vessel Monitoring System (VMS) or other means prior to landing, Consistent with Exhibit G, each Participating Vessel operator must send a trip start hail and a trip end hail six hours before arrival, or immediately upon leaving the fishing grounds if fishing ends less than six before landing.
-An alternative timing for the trip end hail may be implemented during the 2023 and 2024 fishing years if agreed upon by the sector, sector monitoring provider, and GARFO.
+Consistent with the 40 requirements of Section 6.01, vessels shall notify the Sector Manager through the vessel's Vessel Monitoring System (VMS) or other means prior to landing, Consistent with Exhibit G, each Participating Vessel operator must send a trip start hail and a trip end hail six hours before arrival, or immediately upon leaving the fishing grounds if fishing ends less than six before landing.
+An alternative timing for the trip end hail may be implemented during the 2025 and 2026 fishing years if agreed upon by the sector, sector monitoring provider, and GARFO.
 Vessels shall provide location and approximate time of landing, and estimation of pounds to be landed.
 The trip end hail will be sent upon completion of the last tow with required information.

-Section 5.09 Exemptions.
+Section 5.08 Exemptions.
 The MCCS is exempt from certain regulations otherwise applicable to participants in the Groundfish FMP.
 Upon approval, each sector vessel will be issued a Letter of Authorization (LOA) specifying the exemptions granted.
 Vessels must comply with all applicable Federal regulations and laws not specifically exempted in the LOA.